swashdev/minigame-madness/README.md

 fully in the public domain.
 Further information on other assets used in the game can be found on the Credits screen in-game.

-As of version 0.11-alpha, the game contains a comprehensive list of third-party licenses to which the Godot Engine is subject as of version 3.3.2-stable, so license compliance shouldn't be a problem.
+As of version 0.12.2-alpha, the game will display a comprehensive list of third-party licenses to which any particular copy of Minigame Madness is subject in the "Legal Stuff" menu in-game.

 [public domain software]: LICENSE